12 Surprising Things That Can Make You Less Attractive

 In a 2010 study, researchers from Sweden and the Netherlands took photos of people who’d slept for at least eight hours the night before and people who hadn’t slept in 31 hours.
 Sleep-deprived people were rated as less attractive across the board.
 Participants reported them to have “droopy/hanging eyelids, red eyes, dark circles under the eyes, and pale skin.”
 They also noted those with less sleep to look sadder than their better-rested counterparts.
 Here’s what else happens when you don’t get enough sleep.

 According to 2016 research, those who display contractive body language are seen as less attractive than those who look more “open.”
 For the study, researchers created two sets of profiles for men and women on a dating app.
 In one set, the men and women posed in contractive positions (crossing their arms or hunching their shoulders).
 The other set posed in expansive positions (holding their arms upward in a “V” or reaching out to grab something).
 Results showed those in expansive postures were selected way more often than those in contractive postures.
-(This is your most attractive trait, according to your zodiac sign.)

 File this under, “huh?”
 In a 2011 survey, researchers gave over 1,000 people photographs of members of the opposite sex and asked them to rate their attractiveness.
 Results showed that women rated men most attractive when they displayed pride and least attractive when they looked happy.
 Men, on the other hand, rated women most attractive when they looked happy and least attractive when they displayed pride.